Rudd-O/saltstack-automation/formulas/plone/README.md

 ### `plone:container:director` pillar

-This pillar contains a dictionary of `{hostname -> settings}` where the supported settings are:
+This pillar contains a list of `[host_regex, url_regex, site, folder]` where the supported settings are:

+* `host_regex`: defines which host names match (default all)
+* `url_regex`: defines which URL path pattern matches (default all)
+* `folder`: if a subfolder of the site should be served
 * `deployment`: defines a deployment from the list of deployments that the host name will use.
 If unspecified, it defaults to the first deployment in the deployments list.
 * `site`: defines a Plone site (URL fragment from the root of the Plone container) to serve at this hostname.
 If unspecified, it will simply serve the root of the Plone container.

+If the client's URL or host do not match anything (because there is no matching director entry), no Plone backend will be selected and there will be no response to the client unless another backend is defaulted to.

 ### `plone:content_cache` pillar